Illogicalll/sctui/DEV_DIARY.md

 ```

 This process was also applied to the liked songs logic and will be applied to all future API usage to avoid the frame hitching problem.

+## Albums, Stations, Following + History

+These are basically all just following the same pattern outlined above, so I will skip the details here.

 </details>